 First example: Tuggy’s paraphrase of James Anderson.
 (This example refers to James Anderson, Paradox in Christian Theology: An Analysis of its Presence, Character and Epistemic Status, Paternoster, 2007.)
 Tuggy writes: “Orthodox belief about the Trinity, Anderson holds, involves one in believing for example, that Jesus is identical to God, the Father is identical to God, and that Jesus and the Father are not identical” (Tuggy pg 47).
 Tuggy’s citation is pages 11-59 of Anderson’s book.
 On checking, I can’t see Anderson say that.
 Perhaps Tuggy has in mind what Anderson writes on pg 30, but if so it is an erroneous paraphrase of this: “the Father is identical with, not distinct from, the one divine ousia (essence, substance, Godhead); likewise for the Son and Spirit.”
 It is frustrating when checking a source reveals something different from what is claimed.
 Saying “identical” to “God” (as a count noun) is, I’m sure, not what Anderson meant by saying “identical with… the one divine ousia.”
 This is a serious difference.

 Second example: Tuggy claims that “Augustine’s mediaeval successors all reject three-self approaches to the Trinity.”
 (One- and three-self theories are central to the book, as I’ll explain.)
 Tuggy’s citation for this is Richard Cross’s article in Rethinking Trinitarian Theology: Disputed Questions and Contemporary Issues in Trinitarian Theology, T&T Clark, 2012.)
 Tuggy cites pages 26-27 of it.
 However, turning to it we find that it doesn’t refer to “three-self” anything.
 Rather, Cross’s book does say this: “Medieval views of the Trinity are all clearly in the so-called ‘Latin’ camp” (Cross, pg 27).
-Tuggy imposes his ‘one/three-self’ framework, categorising the ‘Latin camp’ as 'one-self', as if these were equivalent – and he does not make it clear that this is not what Cross is saying.
+Tuggy imposes his ‘one/three-self’ framework, categorising the ‘Latin camp’ as 'one-self', as if these were equivalent – and he does not make it clear that this is his take on Cross, not really what Cross is saying.

 To be clear, the only citations that I cross-checked were those three, and all three are erroneous readings of those scholars.
 Why?
 It's troubling.